-She is also Director of the Australian Writers' Network, which promotes a wide range of literary events, and Director of ID Consultancy, which provides teaching and educational resources for migrants and refugees.
+She is also Director of the Australian Writers' Network, with an e-newsletter called Network News that has 11,700+ subscribers, and Director of ID Consultancy, which provides teaching and educational resources for migrants and refugees.

 Irina has a wealth of experience in the field of publishing and editing.
 See Testimonials.

 Irina authored The Writer’s Guide: a companion to writing for pleasure or publication, Allen & Unwin 2002 (2nd ed), which was shortlisted for the Australian Publishers’ Association National Education Awards.